Health Center Staff

 Lila Smith, RN:

 Kiyi!
 My name is Lila Smith; I am a nurse and a member of the Wyo Health Center staff.
 This will be my 4th summer working as one of the Wyo camp nurses, though I also spent three summers at Wyo as a junior and intermediate camper.
 Spending time on Moose Pond and sharing the traditions of Wyonegonic have been the highlights of my summers.
-I have three daughters who also value their time at Wyo.
-My oldest was an intermediate, senior, and CIT; my twins were intermediates the past two years and will be in senior this summer; and my son has been at Winona for the past two years and will be a senior this summer.
+I have three daughters who have also valued their time at Wyo and my son will be at Winona in senior this summer.
 My family and I live in Rye, NY and I am the nurse at School of the Holy Child in Rye.